ibrahem-mustafa/scroll_tabs_in_sequence/README.md

     /////////////////////////// OPTIONAL ///////////////////////////

-    // basically it's the tab/item width otherwise it will take 75% of the view width
+    // Basically it's the tab/item width otherwise it will take 75% of the view width
     minTabWidth: MediaQuery.of(context).size.width * .9,

-    // Means that min space with be applied till the tab ${4}, other tabs with be above each other [max: items length - 1]
+    // Means that min space will be applied till the tab ${4}, other tabs will be above each other [max: items length - 1]
     applyMinSpaceTill: 4,

     // Container of the full list decoration